 - 4.2.1.
-Applications for the 2023 academic year begins October 2022.
-The closing date for applications for 2023/24 is last day of term before Christmas Holidays December 2022. - 4.2.2.
+Applications for the 2024 academic year begins in October 2023.
+The closing date for applications for this year is the last day of term before the Christmas holiday in December 2023. - 4.2.2.
 To apply you need to complete the Help you Choose online form and submit this directly to the academy by the deadline (this can be found via www.helpyouchoose.org) where completed and submitted forms are sent directly to CNS.
-You should receive an email for Help you Choose confirming that we have processed your application.
-Any queries please contact k.blake@cns-school.org.
+You should receive an email from Help you Choose confirming that we have processed your application.
+Any queries, please contact k.blake@cns-school.org.
 The academy will contact the student applying directly about the outcome of their application by 28th February 2023.
-There is no difference for internal or external applicants. - 4.2.3.
+There is no difference for internal or external applications. - 4.2.3.
 Late applications will only be considered where there is a surplus of places in the academy / course(s) applied for once the oversubscription criteria has been applied.